 Everything You Need to Know About the Uses and Benefits of ZZ Plants

 Looking for a plant that’s both Instagrammable and easy to care for?
 It can only be the ZZ plant!
 It’s easy to see why Zamioculcas zamiifolia is a favorite of indoor gardeners.
-This beloved houseplant is known for its glossy, dark foliage and lush texture, but it’s also one of the lowest maintenance plants around.
+This beloved houseplant is known for its glossy, dark foliage and lush texture, but it’s also one of the lowest maintenance plants around and prized for its symbolic value.
 But along with these qualities, ZZ plants also have a number of benefits, from cleaner, fresher air to use in Feng Shui and Zodiac plants.
 Read on to learn about the many benefits of ZZ plants.

 About ZZ Plants